software-mansion/radon-ide/packages/docs/docs/guides/activation-manual.md

 ### Logging in to the Radon IDE customer portal

-All your needs related to licenses are addressed in the [customer portal](https://portal.ide.swmansion.com/).
+All your needs related to licenses are addressed in the [Radon IDE customer portal](https://portal.ide.swmansion.com/).
 You can log in by providing an email you used to purchase the license.
 We'll send a magic link to the provided address that will allow you to log in.

 <img width="400" src="/img/docs/customer_portal_login_page.png" className="shadow-image"/>